-Students in their final year of undergraduate studies may apply and, if qualified, will receive a conditional acceptance.
+Students in the final year of undergraduate studies may apply and, if qualified, be conditionally admitted.
 These applicants must include a written statement according to the instructions given by

 - TOEFL Paper-based: Score of 4.5 (scale 1-6) in written test, total score of 575.